ShawnDhaliwal/saiddit/README.md

 5. Favoriting a post [Doable]
 6. Everything to do with post comments [Gunna be a pain, i think]
 7. Making it so user can only upvote or downvote once, and nvr both at the same time.
 [Doable]
+8. ive added screenshots of how i set up the databse tables in phpmyadmin sql.
+You will need to match these table names and their data field names for the project to run.
+Or you can edit the names inside the code to match your own table names and data names.
+Note, for tables that have two foreign keys, you will have to make the column names indexes then go to relations view and add constraints to both of them.
+You might have to edit the port numer in config.php based on how you set the project up.
+Can follow my config.php as a guide.
+For some reason, mine uses mysqli to connect.
+Yours may or may not be different.